-HPE ComputeSensor running on the HPE Cloud Optimizer machine acts as a registry that contains the details of other HPE ComputeSensor(s) available on the VMs in the environment.
-On each virtual machine in an environment, Heart Beat Polling (HBP) needs to be enabled.
-When HBP is enabled, the VM pushes the registry content to the target HPE ComputeSensor acting as a registry.
+HPE ComputeSensor Server (hpcsrvd) running on the HPE Cloud Optimizer machine is a registry that contains the details of other HPE ComputeSensor(s) available on the VMs in the environment.
+You must enable HBP on each VM in an environment.
+When HBP is enabled, the VM pushes the registry content to the target HPE ComputeSensor Server (hpcsrvd).

 To enable HBP, update the values mentioned in the hpcs.hbp namespace in the hpcs.conf file.
-For more information on configuring the values, see "Configure the Heart Beat Polling" on page 18
+For more information on configuring HBP, see "Configure Heart Beat Polling" on page 21